 Human rights legislation is of a “special nature,” taking precedence over any other conflicting laws except for the Constitution.
-Victim of Office Harassment, orkplace Discrimination, Sexual Discrimination & harassment, violence or discrimination?
+Are you a Victim of Office Harassment, or Discrimination in the workplace, Sexual Discrimination & harassment, violence or discrimination?
 Harassment & Discrimination are serious.
 Immediate action is required!!

 Workplace Harassment Topics:

 In Ontario, the Human Rights Code (The Code) expressly prohibits employment-related discrimination and harassment because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status or disability.
 It’s federal counterpart, the Canadian Human Rights Act (CHRA) lists similar grounds, but includes conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.
 The courts have held that human rights legislation is of a “special nature,” generally taking precedence over any other conflicting laws except for the Constitution.
 Please note that unlike the Canadian Charter of Rights and Freedoms that only applies to the government and its affiliates, the Human Rights Code applies to both government and private entities.